Skip to main content

 1 mentions Positive Neutral Negative

-The humor in the game is highlighted by amusing bugs, such as tigers flying during stunts, which add to the overall fun experience.
-Players appreciate the lightheartedness and the engaging multiplayer aspect, making it a recommendable choice for those seeking entertainment.
+The game's humor is highlighted by amusing bugs, such as tigers flying unexpectedly, which add to the overall fun experience.
+Players appreciate the lightheartedness and the engaging multiplayer aspect, making it a recommendable choice for those seeking a good laugh.

 • “I think the game is great, although there are bugs when you stunt tigers and they fly high.
-They are very funny bugs, so I would advise buying the game because of the fun factor.
+These bugs are very funny, so I would advise buying the game because of the fun factor.
 You can also play with friends, and the developers are very nice and responsive to my questions, so in my view, it's a great game.”

 • optimization